 As such, we welcome the DWP’s attention to social risks and opportunities.
 We hope the DWP takes the steps necessary to ensure social risks and opportunities are given the attention they deserve.

-See Lincoln Pensions response to the consultation for more details
+See Cardano Advisory response to the consultation for more details